Diamante-Smith/Active-Directory/README.md

 (pic 4:17)

-- Connect to Client-1 with the random name you selected, going in this order Username: mydomain\ "random name" for the password put in any non-correct one a couple of times
+- Connect to Client-1 with the random name you selected, going in this order Username: mydomain\ "random name" for the password put in any non-correct password a couple of times

+- The account will then be locked out when you try to sign in

+- *However if you logged in and you were able to get in with no problem after putting the wrong password in a couple of times then you probably don't have an account lockout policy set in Active Directory
 -
+- 5:29

 <br>